- SBA loans typically have lower rates and longer terms than you could qualify for with a conventional loan.

 The Small Business Administration (SBA) is a federal government agency that offers small businesses counseling, contracting and capital.
 One function of the SBA is to help America’s small businesses secure the funding they need to operate and grow.
 A primary way the SBA does this is through the SBA loan program, which extends guaranteed financing to small businesses through participating lenders.

 What is an SBA loan?

 The SBA does not lend small businesses money directly.
 Instead, it sets guidelines for loans that are made by its partners, which include banks, credit unions, community development organizations and microlending institutions.
 The SBA guarantees that a portion of these loans granted by these groups will be repaid, eliminating some of the risk for lenders.

 With an SBA loan, the SBA regulates the amount of money you can borrow and guarantees certain interest rates that are lower than what a bank would typically offer.
 For some borrowers, the lender may have been unwilling to provide a loan initially.
 However, when the government is backing a major portion of the loan, the lender may decide the risk is more acceptable.

 “The SBA works with lenders to provide loans to small businesses,” reads the SBA website.
 “The SBA reduces risk for lenders and makes it easier for them to access capital.
 That makes it easier for small businesses to get loans.”

-With an SBA loan, you're required to provide extensive financial documentation about your company to both the bank and the SBA.
-This allows the SBA to determine your eligibility and to determine if the loan is a good fit for both the agency and your business.
+To get an SBA loan, you’re required to provide extensive financial documentation about your company to both the bank and the SBA.
+This allows the SBA to determine your eligibility and to see if the loan is a good fit for both the agency and your business.

 The SBA has different qualifications for each of its loans.
 While there are numerous loan types available – from international trade loans to veteran-focused lending programs – the most common SBA loans are the 504 and 7(a).
 Regardless of which loan you decide to pursue, there are some major benefits to getting an SBA loan.